Instructions for Authors

 - Accept the submission: the manuscript is considered to warrant high quality and can be published in the journal.

-- Revisions required: authors are asked to perform revisions to their manuscript and, after resubmission, the manuscript is sent directly to the Editor-in-Chief for assessment and decision (accept submission, ask for further revisions, or decline the submission).
+- Revisions required: authors are asked to perform revisions to their manuscript and, after resubmission, the manuscript is sent directly to the Academic Editor(s) for assessment and decision (accept submission, ask for further revisions, or decline the submission).

 - Decline submission: the manuscript is considered to have major flaws that could not be resolved by revision and resubmission.